isomerpages/moe-eliasparkpri/_departments/Mother Tongue Languages/Tamil.md

-To cater to different learning levels, a variety of activities are organised for each level: P1- Singing Competition P2<strong>-</strong> Character Portrayal, P3- Storytelling, P4-Twisted Tales Competition, P5<strong>-</strong> Oratorical Competition, Kolam Drawing, and AI Workshop, P6<strong>- </strong>Competition.</p>
+To cater to different learning levels, a variety of activities are organised for each level: P1- Singing Competition P2<strong>-</strong> Character Portrayal, P3- Storytelling, P4-Twisted Tales Competition, P5<strong>-</strong> Oratorical Competition, Kolam Drawing, and AI Workshop, P6<strong>- </strong>Competition.
-<p>The Mother Tongue Language Fortnight aims to make learning Tamil enjoyable
+<br>The Mother Tongue Language Fortnight aims to make learning Tamil enjoyable
 and meaningful.
 Through these carefully curated activities, students build confidence while using the language.
 <br>